yoooooo2020/Convex-optimization-/READd w d wME.md

 ## Outline

   #### Lecture-01: Introduction to Big Data and Artificial Intelligence;<br>
-    +Providing an overview of the history and different schools of Artificial Intelligence.
+    +  Providing an overview of the history and different schools of Artificial Intelligence.
-    +Covering the latest advancements in big data-driven AI technologies.
+    +  Covering the latest advancements in big data-driven AI technologies.
-    +Illustrating real-world applications such as ChatGPT and protein folding prediction.
+    +  Illustrating real-world applications such as ChatGPT and protein folding prediction.
   #### Lecture-02: Automatic Differentiation and PyTorch Programming;<br>
     +  Introducing automatic differentiation technique and its application scenarios.
     +  Introducing the PyTorch automatic differentiation programming platform.
     +  Providing an example of using PyTorch.
   #### Lecture-03: Fundamentals of Machine Learning;<br>
     +  What is machine learning and what are its simple classifications?
     +  What are the basic steps of machine learning?
     +  Performance evaluation and common issues in machine learning.
     +  Introduction to simple feedforward neural networks and backpropagation algorithm.
   #### Lecture-04: Common Neural Network Architectures;<br>
   #### Lecture-05: Theory of Representation Learning;<br>
   #### Lecture-06: From Deep Neural Networks to Neural ODE;<br>